good

 Subtasks, Dependencies, and Milestones

-For larger projects that consist of many tasks, involve multiple participants, and/or have specific workflows, it can be useful to break components down further or group them into specific project milestones.
+For larger projects involving many tasks, multiple stakeholders, or specific workflows, it might be helpful to further divide tasks or relate them to other tasks and certain project milestones.
 All of this is possible with Wrike.

-In the Task view, you can define dependencies between various parts of your project.
-There are four kinds of dependencies:
+In the Task view, you can also define dependencies between various tasks of your project.
+There are four types of dependencies:

-• Finish to Start: Task 1 must be completed before you can start working on Task 2.
+• Finish to Start: Task 1 must be completed before Task 2 can start.

-• Start to Finish: Task 1 can only be completed after Task 2 has been started.
+• Start to Finish: Task 1 can only be completed once Task 2 has started.

-• Start to Start: Task 1 can only start if Task 2 has begun.
+• Start to Start: Task 1 can only start once Task 2 has started.

-• Finish to Finish: Task 2 can only be completed if Task 1 has been finished.
+• Finish to Finish: Task 2 can only be completed once Task 1 is finished.

 Tasks dependent upon another task will be noted as either “Predecessor” or “Successor” in the detailed view.